jordanbeamsley/tcp-serial-agent/README.md

-# SIO Gateway
+# SIO Bridge
-This repo contains the GoLang source files for the serial-tcp gateway intended to run with ACP02 and ped04-ipgw-02.
+This repo contains the GoLang source files for the serial-tcp bridge intended to run with ACP02 and ped04-ipgw-02.

 This project solves the problem of ACP02 and ped04-ipgw-02 both requiring access to the same serial port when running on the Reach Technology touchscreens.
 This is achieved by acting as a publisher server, to which subscriber applications can "subscribe" to through a telnet port.